Sanskar-Shimpi/Currency-Converter/README.md

 # Currency-Converter
-You'll need to save these files to your operating system!
-It will be then working!
+You'll need to save .txt file to your storage!
+This project converts value of INR (Indian Rupee) to different currencies across the world!